kubernetes/website/docs/tasks/administer-cluster/cpu-constraint-namespace.md

 {% include task-tutorial-prereqs.md %}

-Each node in your cluster must have at least 1 CPU.
+Each node in your cluster must have at least 1 cpu.

 {% endcapture %}